WHAT WE BELIEVE

 Below is a summary of our core theological beliefs.
 For a fuller expression of our beliefs, please see our doctrinal statement The Baptist Faith & Message 2000.

 In a unique and glorious way, God wrote a book.
 We believe the 66 books of the Old and New Testaments are the very words of God, written by historical authors under the divine inspiration of God’s Holy Spirit.
-They make up the authoritative and infallible Word of God, our supreme rule for faith and practice.
+They make up the authoritative and inerrant Word of God, our supreme rule for faith and practice.

 THE LIVING GOD